gohar-wahidy/TubeStalk/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether it's bug fixes, new features, or documentation improvements, feel free to open a pull request or issue.

-## License

-TubeStalk is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments